NotHackingLmao/STOP-SPOTIFY/README.md

 # STOP-SPOTIFY
 Two apps to block spotify ads.
-For people who are poor (Jk)

 I would recommend the second one. if you don't like it you can use the second one :D